-Having a professional LinkedIn profile that gets you found and impresses those that find you is important whether you’re in job search, leveraging LinkedIn to generate leads or networking professionally with other industry professionals.
+Having a professional LinkedIn profile that gets you found and impresses those that find you is important whether you’re actively searching for a job, leveraging LinkedIn to generate leads or networking professionally with other industry professionals.

 At its most basic level, your LinkedIn profile is a marketing tool used to promote you, your brand and your skills.
-People whom you’re connected to will not only see your profile and read about your skills and experience, but they will be able to see how knowledgeable you are in your industry by your activity on LinkedIn.
+People whom you’re connected to will see your profile and will have the ability to read about your skills and experience, but they will also be able to see how knowledgeable you are in your industry based on your activity on LinkedIn.

 Your profile works for you 24/7.
 You’ll want to show everyone who finds you what your skills are and what you bring to the table.
 These are people who may be in a position to hire you, such as recruiters or human resources professionals, or they could be potential clients.

 - Add examples of your work, certifications or PowerPoint presentations.
-When uploading media to LinkedIn it gives the option of publishing your presentations to Slide Share.
+When uploading media to LinkedIn, it gives you the option of publishing your presentations to Slide Share.
 Slide Share allows users to share their presentations with millions of users.

 - List relevant work history that make sense for your goals.
 You can also list accomplishments in this section; keep in mind, the more key words you use, the more you maximize SEO.

 - Recommendations can really set you apart from the rest.
 These are statements made by colleagues, clients or former managers who have decided to publicly talk about your good work and your ability.
 Some recruiters won’t consider candidates if they don’t have recommendations, so get them.